 Watch the Behind the Scenes footage HERE!

-Conceived, designed and executive produced a first-of-its-kind immersive theatrical experience that was launched in New York’s Times Square with the participation of some of Broadway’s top producers and creative talent – a production that has received immense international media coverage including national television coverage on Regis and Kelly, The Today Show, Kelly Rippa and countless press features.
-The Ride was recently nominated for a Drama Desk Award for the “Special Theatrical Experience” category alongside shows like Cirque Du Soleil, among others.
+Counts conceived, designed and executive produced a first-of-its-kind immersive theatrical experience that was launched in New York’s Times Square in 2010 and has been running ever since.
+The Ride has received immense international media coverage including Regis and Kelly, The Today Show, Anderson 360 and countless press features.
+The Ride was recently nominated for a Drama Desk Award for the “Unique Theatrical Experience” category alongside shows like Cirque Du Soleil.

 Directed, designed, and co-produced Play/Date, an immersive theatrical experience at Fat Baby (a 4 level nightclub on Manhattan’s Lower East Side).
 The show has been described as “unique, funny and a great night out” by Eric Sassen of the Wall Street Journal and as a production that “set a new bar for immersive theater in New York” by the Village Voice.
 The show features 17 playwrights, a cast of 18, and offers scenes set throughout 3 levels of Fat Baby, as well as a first-of-its-kind use of social media, extending the show into multiple media platforms and beyond the temporal and spatial confines of traditional theater.

 New York City Opera at Lincoln Center’s Koch Theater - Conceived, directed and designed a new production featuring the works of John Zorn, Arnold Schoenberg and Morton Feldman – a production that has been widely regarded as a seminal moment for NYCO and opera at Lincoln Center and was called “an engrossing, surreal and visually beautiful production,” by the New York Times.

 New York Times Review